TUDelft-CS4110/syllabus/README.md

 General
 =======
 ### Motivation
-Software is one of the most complex artifacts of mankind has ever created, but complexity is the enemy of correctness.
-Modern software testing tools use a multitude of automated techniques geared toward correct computer code, amongst others:
+Software is one of the most complex artifacts that mankind has ever created, but complexity is the enemy of correctness.
+Modern software testing tools use a multitude of automated techniques geared towards correct computer code, amongst others:

  * Concrete and symbolic (concolic) testing
  * Execution monitoring